 Bellevue College (the College) is a comprehensive community college offering open-door academic programs, workforce education, basic skills, and community services.
 The College confers applied baccalaureate and associates degrees, certificates and high school diplomas.
-It is governed by a six-member Board of Trustees appointed by the Governor and confirmed by the state Senate.
+It is governed by a five-member Board of Trustees appointed by the Governor and confirmed by the state Senate.
 The College is an agency of the State of Washington.
 The financial activity of the college is included in the State's Annual Comprehensive Financial Report.
 These notes form an integral part of the financial statements.
-The college also holds the custodial fund for the WCCCSA (Washington Community College Consortium for Study Abroad) and the Administrators of Color Institute, which are reported in our Fiduciary Statements.
+The college also holds the custodial fund for the WCCCSA (Washington Community College Consortium for Study Abroad), the PACTC (Presidents' Assistants for Community and Technical Colleges), and the Administrators of Color Institute, which are reported in our Fiduciary Statements.